Scholarships & Financial Aid

 - DWU institutional scholarships, awards and grants may not exceed the cost of tuition at Dakota Wesleyan University in any given year.

-- Any student receiving a minimum of $12,000 in institutional aid is required to live on campus.
+- Any student receiving $12,000, or more, in institutional aid is required to live on campus.

-- First-time freshman scholarships or awards may be increased if your GPA increases before March 1 of your senior year.
+- First-time freshman scholarships or awards may be increased if your GPA increases before March 1 of your senior year of high school.

-- Institutional scholarships are only available for degree-seeking students.
+- Institutional scholarships are only available for full-time, degree-seeking students.

 Scholarships for Academics